Frequently Asked Questions

 Q: What else should I know?

 Technology enhances the learning experience.
-Beginning in kindergarten, students use iPads in a variety of educational ways.
+Beginning in kindergarten, students use tablets in a variety of educational ways.
 Middle school students use iPads, laptops, and desktop computers for easy access to school materials, documents, and textbooks, and to take notes, download educational content, and keep documents up to date.

 Our onsite outdoor education center allows us to incorporate cooperative learning and leadership skills.
 A service learning program in every grade is tied to spiritual development and lessons about civic responsibility.